velascoandres/pocket-link/README.md

 ```shell_script
 docker compose -D
 ```
-> An instance of postgresql and redis will be created
+> An instance of postgresql will be created

+> This application uses vercel cronjobs

 Setup the database.
 ```shell_script